For Truth Simply Take a 180

 And then we hear about the Catholic activist that was kind of frog marched out of his home in front of his children for supposedly, I don't know,

+the abortion clinic accident.
 Yeah, there was nothing there.

+And then you add that to how they treated Peter Navarro and James O'Keefe.
 And then you look at James Baker, the FBI legal counsel that was finagling around with Steele.

+And then he was sort of forced to resign.
 And he goes in and he's Twitter's chief counsel.

-And he's kind of suppressing any talk about collusion and everything.
+And he's kind of suppressing any talk about. collusion and everything.

 And he's kind of the legal advisor now to Twitter after his disgraceful performance for the FBI.
+Then we throw in Kevin Kleinsmith, the felon who altered a document.

-Robert Mueller claims under oath he doesn't know what the steel dossier is.
+James Comey, 245 times pleading amnesia.
+Robert Mueller doesn't claim under oath he doesn't know what the steel dossier is.

 And then we have Christopher Wray, the latest incarnation that was doing these performance art raids.
+Oh my gosh.

+Yeah.
 So it's crooked and it needs to be broken up.

+It's very, very dangerous.
 The FBI has become very dangerous.

 I hate to say that, but all of those divisions, the narcotics, international tracks, all of them have to be broken up and they have to be outsourced to individual cabinets.

+Put some in Homeland Security.
 Put some in the Department of Interior.

 Put some.

-And then when you add that to the weaponization of the DOJ under Merritt Garland, going after parents and laptops and diaries, ordering the FBI, and then you put that in connection with the Pentagon and what Mark Milley has been doing and the woke indoctrination and 50% down on their recruitments and the contact with the PLA counterpart in China that Milley made.
+the Pentagon and what Mark Milley has been doing and the woke indoctrination and 50% down on their recruitment and the contact with the PLA counterpart in China that Millie made.

 And then you add in as dessert all of the retired officers who violated the Uniform Code of Military Justice, calling Trump everything from a Nazi to Mussolini to an Auschwitz-like.